Installation Options

 Small Chimney Installation

-• On larger chimneys it is possible to install a longer mast with the use of the double chimney bracket method.
+• On larger chimneys, installing a longer mast using the double chimney bracket method is possible.

-• The double bracket method is also a good choice for the installation of a medium/large aerial, as a large aerial installation on a standard single chimney bracket could be damaged in high winds.
+• The double bracket method is also a good choice for installing a medium/large aerial, as a large aerial installation on a standard single chimney bracket could be damaged in high winds.

 • If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances.